gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Gumption nudged Maddy.
 "Look," he whispered.
-A black rectangle the size of Commander Leaf's treasured dictionary was welded onto the bot's back.
+A black rectangle the size of Commander Leaf's treasured dictionary was screwed onto the bot's back.
 The setting sun's reflection showed the dent where the runaway solar panel had struck it, bending it out of shape just enough to let water reach its innards.
 The little dish antenna that sprouted from its top swung back and forth loosely